kilianmandon/alphafold-decoded/README.md

 # AlphaFold Decoded

 This project aims to provide an easy-to-understand implementation of AlphaFold, designed for educational purposes.
-The repository is structured with a series of Jupyter Notebooks or Python files containing interactive exercises and TODO markers.
-By completing these coding exercises, users will gain a hands-on understanding of AlphaFold's core concepts.
+Rather than filling in small gaps in an existing codebase, this project guides users through building AlphaFold entirely from scratch.
+The repository is structured with a series of Jupyter Notebooks or Python files containing interactive explanations, coding exercises, and TODO markers to support hands-on learning.

+A companion [YouTube series](https://youtube.com/playlist?list=PLJ0WcPQS7xJVJr6ceIPFSkAGAgrkmw1c9&si=GUj4NePZ2i2ZnTBY) is available, offering detailed walkthroughs and explanations of each concept and implementation step.

 ## Project Description